 This program was developed to help those in the UNC Community to protect their bicycles from theft by registering them with the UNC Police Department.
+In the event a registered bicycle is lost or stolen, personnel with the UNC Police Department already have the pertinent information they need to begin their investigation.
 Upon registration, each person receives a coupon for half off a U-LOCK at UNC Student Stores.
+You can register a bicycle in person at one of many bicycle registration events or by registering online at move.unc.edu/bike.